balena-io-experimental/pumpkin-eyes/README.md

 ## Software

-- You must create a balenaCloud fleet using a 32 bit balenaOS device such as a Pi2, Pi Zero, Pi 3 (NOT 64 bit OS)
+- You must create a balenaCloud fleet based on a 32 bit balenaOS device such as a Pi2, Pi Zero, Pi 3 (NOT 64 bit OS)
 - Push this application to balena and it will download and install all of the software needed for the animated eyes.
   (If you are new to balena, check out this [getting started guide](https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/).)
 - Alternately, click the button below to deploy the code to your fleet